 Wood and plaster still take a great deal of skill to install, and it's still expensive for most middle-class families.
 However, the new options have caught up with the traditional ones, and you can now find convincing alternatives that do not lack in appearance or build.
 A better DIY plaster option is plaster-covered foam, which is light and flexible and fairly easy to work with.
 Polyurethane is another popular option today.
 Polyurethane foam looks a lot like plaster, but it's easier to install.
 Flexible polyurethane looks more like wood, which makes it a great option if you want a wood look with a more modern material.

-Molding or Moulding?
+Molding or Molding?

-Since we're talking decorative moulding, let's take a moment to address the question of spelling.
-You may have noticed that moulding is sometimes spelled with a "u" and sometimes without.
+Since we're talking decorative molding, let's take a moment to address the question of spelling.
+You may have noticed that molding is sometimes spelled with a "u" and sometimes without.
 The reason you see both spellings is that one is the official British spelling and the other is American.
 As with other words like "honour" or "colour," the spelling that includes a "u" is the British spelling.
 The American spelling is simplified and doesn't include the "u."

 It wasn't until the nineteenth century that English speakers attempted to standardize spellings, and the British and American linguists were not on the same page.
 American lexicographer Noah Webster made a point to break away from some British spellings, opting for more minimalistic spellings.

 While "molding" without the "u" is the official American spelling, you'll notice that many American companies stick to the British spelling.
-This is likely due to the historical nature of decorative moulding.
+This is likely due to the historical nature of decorative molding.
 A similar example is in how some American theater companies, particularly those that perform Shakespeare plays, stick to the British spelling of "theatre."

-Whether you opt for the British or American spelling, there's one thing everyone can agree on — decorative moulding is a beautiful architectural feature befitting the loveliest homes both in Europe and here in the U.S.
+Whether you opt for the British or American spelling, there's one thing everyone can agree on — decorative molding is a beautiful architectural feature befitting the loveliest homes both in Europe and here in the U.S.

-Celebrate History With Focal Point Crown Mouldings
+Celebrate History With Focal Point Crown Moldings

 How do we make the installation process so easy?
-Using our Quick Clips, you will place the mounts around the room with a single screw and then gently tap the moulding panels — which you can cut to size and paint — into place.
-You don't need to be an experienced carpenter to honor or emulate history — all you need is a passion for DIY projects and our crown moulding kits.
+Using our Quick Clips, you will place the mounts around the room with a single screw and then gently tap the molding panels — which you can cut to size and paint — into place.
+You don't need to be an experienced carpenter to honor or emulate history — all you need is a passion for DIY projects and our crown molding kits.

 Contact us today if you have any questions.
 We'll help you bring the beauty of historic designs to your home.